mahdiwf/loan-prediction/README.md

 Data Size <br>
 ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/c555ed3c-d16f-44ca-934b-6e7fcc43ed32)

 It consists 66388 rows & 150 columns.
-Because of the size, I will use y-data profiling for exploratory data analysis.
+Because of the size, we use y-data profiling for exploratory data analysis.

 Processing data with y-data profiling
 ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/0ee395cf-7d5f-4d8d-8d03-6a88d1fc06d7) <br>

 y-data profiling produced a profile report in HTML with a size of about 600,000 KB.
 It is a very big report, through and details!.
-After reviewing these reports, I proceeded with the following steps.
+After reviewing these reports, we proceeded with the following steps.
  * remove columns (such as too many missing values, etc)
- * combine columns/create new features and remove old ones
+ * combine columns/create new features and remove old ones (feature engineering)
  * remove columns having low/zero correlation with the target

+Now, let's assume we have a clean data after EDA above.
+However, there are still two problems with this data that has not been addressed in the above steps: outliers & imbalance data.

 Finding & transform outliers<br>
 Features with outliers (before transform)

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/ce916150-8a65-4b75-983d-966b831ebb57)

  While most valules are near zero, Some values/outliers as high as multiply of 1000000 (1e6).
+Outliers can significantly impact machine learning models, skewing data and leading to inaccurate predictions.
+ Therefore, we will transform these values.

 Features with outliers (after transform)

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/6c458a16-babb-4159-af69-5f8d667d4d3a)

+Now, as the outliers have been transformed, we will handle the next problem.<br>

 Handling Imbalance Data

 ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/24d0ea04-b17d-4ddd-9b38-c32632f4e0c3) <br>

-I use ADASYN to handle this imbalanced data.
-ADASYN is adaptive.
+We use ADASYN to handle this imbalanced data.
+ADASYN is adaptive (GMAT is adaptive too!).
 Instead of all the samples being linearly interpolated (such as SMOTE), it adds random small values to the points, making it more realistic.<br>

 After ADASYN